Liquid21K/liq-uniqueitems/README.md

 What clothing you want to lock so players will need the right item for them
 > (yes i know i forgot the e in items)

+**Optional**
+|
+|
+V
+- Config.RandomDrop = true -------  True - enable random drop | False - disable random drop

+- Config.TickTime = 10 ----------- What time you want the item to drop | Goes by hours | 10h by default

+- Config.RandomItemDrop  ----------  the random items to drop when ticktime goes to 0

 # Admin Commands
 removeclothing | playerid | category | number - removes players unlocked clothing
 addclothing | playerid | category | number - add player a locked clothing